 The Beast of Seven Heads and Ten Horns

 A – A.D.
 31, Revelation 12:3–4, the attack of the Red Dragon on the Male Child.
 The beast of seven heads and ten horns.
 The power is on the seven heads, where the seven diadems are.

 B – A.D.
 193, Revelation 12:14, the Woman flew in the wilderness for 42 months

 C – A.D.
 303, Revelation 12:15, the Great Persecution, the Serpent spewed at the Woman

 D – A.D.
 381, Revelation 13:1–18

 The beast has had one of its heads crushed, the Roman Empire, and the power has shifted to the ten horns, the diadems are on the ten horns.
 For the next several hundred years, those who do not receive the mark of the beast, the violation of the Sabbath Day commandment, endure economic penalties from the Church/State relationship formed by the Pope and the European States.
 Opposition to the Trinity even causes men to be killed.

 E – 1471, Daniel 12:7: “He raised His right hand and swore that it would be for time, times and half a time.”
-The first Protestant Church breaks free from the Papacy after exactly 42 months, 1278 days, or years.
+The first Protestant Church breaks free from the Papacy after exactly three and a half years, 1278 days, or years.